jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 ### Ubuntu Setup

-I am primarily using **16.04** 64-bit servers for builds.
-Older versions should work.
+I primarily use **16.04** 64-bit servers for builds.
+Other versions should work.

 You will need at least the following packages installed